LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

 \subsection{Parameters and Concepts}

-In our framework, one node is selected as the leader among $n$ participants.
-The selected leader has the responsibility of SD for a given time-slot.
-All clients should send the information about the status of their resources to the leader every $T_{adv}$ units of time if they want to participate in the cloud.
-Based on such information, the leader prepares a database, and uses this database to find an appropriate service provider for each SD query.
+In LORD, one node is selected as the leader among $n$ participants.
+The selected leader has the responsibility of RD for a given time-slot.
+All clients should send the information about the status of their resources to the leader at the beginning of each time-slot.
+The information each node sends to the leader should represent whether this node can provide $RT_{k}$ (Resource Type $k$) and the amount of money (resource price) it expects to receive if it can provide such a resource.
+Based on such information, the leader prepares a database in which for each $RT_{k}$, it has been specified which nodes are able to provide this resource and how much their corresponding resource prices are.
+The leader uses this database to find the best resource provider, i.e., the one with the lowest resource price, for each RD request.
 Furthermore, the leader is responsible for selecting a new leader for the next time-slot.

-If node $i$ is the leader, and receives $p^*$ for each SD, its payoff will be as follows:
+If node $i$ is the leader and receives $p^*$ for each RD, its payoff will be as follows:

-where $\eta$, as mentioned in Section~\ref{section:assumptions}, is the number of SD queries of each client to which the leader responses, $c_i^{S}$ is the processing cost imposed on node $i$ for searching the database in order to find a proper service provider, $c_i^{M}$ is the messaging cost imposed on node $i$ for introducing such a service provider to the SD requesting node, $c_i^{DB}$ is the processing cost imposed on node $i$ for preparing a database and updating it, and $c_i^{LS}$ is the messaging cost imposed on node $i$ for performing a leader selection process among all the participants.
-Finally, $m_i$ is the number of times this node searches the database for finding a service provider for itself.
+where $\eta$, as mentioned in Section~\ref{section:assumptions}, is the number of RD requests of each client to which the leader responds, $c_i^{S}$ is the processing cost imposed on node $i$ for searching the database in order to find a proper resource provider, $c_i^{I}$ is the messaging cost imposed on node $i$ for introducing such a resource provider to the RD requesting node, $c_i^{DB}$ is the processing cost imposed on node $i$ for preparing a database, and $c_i^{LS}$ is the messaging cost imposed on node $i$ for selecting a new leader among all the participants.
+Finally, $m_i$ is the number of times this node searches the database for finding a resource provider for itself.